BrotherDonkey/liber/README.md

 ## Themes

-There are currently five bake in color schemes.
+There are currently five baked in color schemes.
 Visit `/src/styles/themes/` to edit them.
 Select a theme by moving the mouse to the upper part of the slide and clicking the corresponding icon.

 ## Icons